Table of Contents

 Former Marine and current LA area injury attorney Michael Ehline were one of the guest speakers.
-Ehline spoke about how education makes a significant difference both in and out of military service.
+Ehline spoke about how education makes a significant difference in and out of military service.
 Also, he tied in the work ethic of the Service with other professions.
 Many veterans enter various fields.
 These include factory work, contracting, and white-collar jobs like accounting and law.
 That’s what Ehline did, reading the law before passing the bar.
 Besides, Ehline joined another Marine veteran attorney, Joseph Lowe, in the discussion.

 There are many moving parts to the transition back to civilian life.
-These include the possibility of medical claims revolving around the time in the service.
-These often carry with the vet well beyond their time of service.
+These include the possibility of medical claims revolving around the time in the Service.
+These often carry with the vet well beyond their time of Service.
 Keeping detailed medical records and being in touch with officials offsets some of these issues.

 “It was a great honor to help my comrades in arms,” Ehline said after the event.
 “They are not alone.
 We will fight with them.”

 For more information about Ehline Law, please get in touch with our office.
 Furthermore, we are veteran-owned and specialize in aiding vets of all ages.
 Feel free to call us toll-free at 833-LETS-SUE.

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.